Students placed on academic probation should attend a Strategies for Academic Success workshop.

 Enrollment Services informs students via email about their academic standing.
 As always, it is extremely important that students keep their email address on "My CSULB" current and check their email regularly.

-Detailed information on academic standing, including Academic Probation, Disqualification, and Reinstatement can be found on the Enrollment Services’ website.
+Detailed information on academic standing, including academic probation, academic disqualification, and seeking reinstatement after academic disqualification, can be found by visiting Enrollment Services.